 - Simmer for 15 minutes or until the Sweet Potatoes get fork tender.

-- Once they get cooked, drain the water and allow the sweet potatoes to cool down.
+- Once they get cooked, drain the water using a colander, and allow the sweet potatoes to cool down.

 STEP 2: MAKE THE CRUMB TOPPING